Truck Accident Lawyer With a Track Record of Success Serving Dallas

 For example, a trucking company might hire a driver without conducting the proper background checks or without conducting any training.
 Maybe the trucking company assigned an unqualified driver to operate a particular truck or forced the driver to work well beyond the legal driving limits.
 These are just a few examples of situations where you may sue the trucking company directly.

-The defendant’s insurance company will do everything possible to show you are at least 51% at fault, because it extinguishes their exposure.
+The defendant’s insurance company will do everything possible to show you are at least 51% at fault, because it may mean they don’t have to pay as much.
 In a truck accident with significant injuries, this could save the trucking company hundreds of thousands of dollars.

 You need a legal advocate who can protect your rights and keep you from being taken advantage of by the defendant’s insurance company.
 When you retain The Francis Firm, we will conduct a thorough independent investigation and work tirelessly to prove liability against the defendant.

 Gathering evidence early on is crucial in these matters.
 We need to inspect the truck and request evidence such as:

 - Cell phone data

 - Drug and alcohol tests

 - The driver’s fitness assessment

 We need to gather all evidence before anything is lost or the truck is repaired.
 We also need to speak with potential witnesses and preserve their possible testimony for trial.
 When you’re in a truck accident, the clock is ticking, and crucial evidence could be slipping away.
 For this reason, it’s never too early after an accident to hire a lawyer.
 You can be sure the trucking company and driver are contacting their powerful insurers and attorneys, and you deserve to have someone protecting your interests, too.